tasket/wyng-backup/README.md

 ```

-If wyng has no metadata on file about a
+If Wyng has no metadata on file about a
 volume, its treated as a new addition to the backup set so an initial snapshot will
 be made and a full backup will be sent to the archive;
 otherwise it will automatically use snapshot delta information to send a much faster
 incremental backup.
 Whenever a `send` operation is completed, snapshots are
 renewed just as with the `monitor` command.

+A `send` operation may refuse to backup a volume if there is not enough space on the
+destination.
+One way to avoid this situation is to specify `--autoprune=default` which
+will cause Wyng to remove older backup sessions from the archive when space is needed.

 #### receive